GuildCrafts/web-development-js/_goals/110-Functional_Programming-Concepts_and_Exercises.md

 #### General

 - [ ] Code uses a linter and there are no linting errors.
-- [ ] Code is well formatted with proper spacing and indentation.
 - [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].